Gregory Robson

 Mendoza College of Business, University of Notre Dame

-Gregory Robson teaches and writes in business ethics, technology ethics, PPE, and Christian ethics and is working on a new edition of Technology Ethics: A Philosophical Introduction and Readings (Routledge 2023; second edition under contract).
-His latest articles are on social media firms, virtue, justice, and the ethics of profitable business.
-Before coming to Notre Dame, he studied economics and organizational development at Vanderbilt, government at Harvard, and philosophy at Duke, the Angelicum (Italy), and University of Arizona, and worked at Iowa State University and Wake Forest University.
-His research appears in, for instance, Journal of Business Ethics, The Journal of Philosophy, Canadian Journal of Philosophy, Philosophers’ Imprint, Economics and Philosophy, and Ethics and Information Technology.
-He recently co-represented the Society for Business Ethics at the APA Central.
+Gregory Robson teaches and writes in technology ethics, business ethics, political philosophy, and Christian ethics and is working on a new edition of Technology Ethics: A Philosophical Introduction and Readings (Routledge 2023; second edition under contract).
+His latest publications are on social media firms, virtue ethics, holiness, labor conditions, profitable business, and understanding justice.
+Before coming to Notre Dame, he studied economics and organizational development at Vanderbilt, government at Harvard, and philosophy at Duke, the Angelicum (Italy), and University of Arizona (the top program in his area), and worked at Iowa State University and Wake Forest University.
+His research appears in, for instance, The Journal of Philosophy, Philosophers’ Imprint, Canadian Journal of Philosophy, Economics and Philosophy, Journal of Business Ethics, and Ethics and Information Technology.

-"The primary function of commerce is service to mankind.
+"The primary function of commerce is service . . .
 Business has a code of ethics based very largely on divine principles.
 When this code is followed, commerce can and does advance civilization.
 When it is overlooked by selfish interests, individual or national, every sort of injustice, from petty thievery to world war, may result."

 Technology Ethics